Leaflet ASPAVELI 1080mg 54mg / ml solution for infusion

 Study in complement inhibitor-experienced adult patients (APL2-302)

 The primary and secondary efficacy endpoints were assessed at Week 16.
-The primary efficacyendpoint was change from baseline to Week 16 (during RCP) in haemoglobin level.
-Baseline wasdefined as the average of measurements prior to the first dose of pegcetacoplan (at the beginning ofthe run-in period).
-Key secondary efficacy endpoints were transfusion avoidance, defined as theproportion of patients who did not require a transfusion during the RCP, and change from baseline to
+The primary efficacyendpoint was change from baseline to Week 16 (during RCP) in Hb level.
+Baseline was defined as theaverage of measurements prior to the first dose of pegcetacoplan (at the beginning of the run-inperiod).
+Key secondary efficacy endpoints were transfusion avoidance, defined as the proportion ofpatients who did not require a transfusion during the RCP, and change from baseline to Week 16 inabsolute reticulocyte count (ARC), LDH level, and functional assessment of chronic illness therapy(FACIT)-Fatigue scale score.

 A total of 80 patients entered the run-in period.
 At the end of the run-in period, all 80 wererandomised, 41 to pegcetacoplan and 39 to eculizumab.
 Demographics and baseline diseasecharacteristics were generally well balanced between treatment groups (see Table 2).
 A total of38 patients in the group treated with pegcetacoplan and 39 patients in the eculizumab group completedthe 16-week RCP and continued into the 32-week open-label period.
 In total, 12 of 80 (15%) patientsreceiving pegcetacoplan discontinued due to adverse events.
 Per protocol 15 patients had their doseadjusted to 1 080 mg every 3 days.
 Twelve patients were evaluated for benefit and 8 of the 12 patientsdemonstrated benefit from the dose adjustment.